Revocable vs. Irrevocable Trusts in Arizona

 How is a Revocable Living Trust Taxed?

 This type of trust is taxed at your individual rates, during your life.
 All property is purchased using your social security number and is titled in your name, as trustee of your Revocable Living Trust.
 Once you pass away, the trust pays tax on any income it generates and doesn’t distribute based on the IRS Trust Tax Tables for that year.

-An Irrevocable Trust is another tool that we can use to ensure that our client’s wishes are being honored.
+An Irrevocable Trust in Arizona is another tool that we can use to ensure that our client’s wishes are being honored.
 There are actually many different types of Irrevocable Trusts, so we will only touch on this generally.
 These trusts can either be created during life, or at death via a testamentary document.
 By definition, this trust is irrevocable, meaning that it cannot be changed but for the limited allowances the law provides, and even then it can only be changed by going in front of a judge.
 Once you create an Irrevocable Trust, and then place property into that trust, you no longer own that property and, in most instances, you cannot control or benefit from that property.
 These trusts can be great tools to help those with taxable estates to avoid taxation at their death.
 We can also utilize these to assist with Medicaid Planning for our clients with a family history of needing long term care.
 In Arizona, these trusts can also provide asset protection, so long as other criteria is met.

 Who should utilize an Irrevocable Trust?